MinaProtocol/mina/rfcs/0000-graphql-api.md

   objects, it might help with this and avoid accidents comparing fields in an insufficient way.
 - Authentication
 - Potentially out of scope: How will this evolve and be used in the future, when most wallets will just run a light node locally?
+- Future work: Create a utility to allow for hardware wallets to be used.
+This will involve calling the addWallet mutation without a private key and having the node talk to another process that interacts with the hardware wallet.